 There were times when Juan Martin Del Potro was convinced he would never pick up a racquet again.
-That will happen when your body breaks down with the frequency the Argentine’s did between 2010 and 2015.
+That will happen when your body breaks down with the frequency with which the Argentine’s did between 2010 and 2015.
 He’d undergo no fewer than four wrist surgeries at the Mayo Clinic during that stretch, sitting out a total of 14 majors.
 So trying were Del Potro’s on-again/off-again rehab stints, that he thought about giving up altogether.

 “I got depressed at home for a long while,” he confided during his run to the Indian Wells final this week.
 “That’s what I was thinking about, quitting tennis.”